flaviostutz/cdk-practical-constructs/docs/static-s3-website.md

         }),
         deployments: [
             {
+                // Select all the files from dist folder that doesn't have the HTML extension
                 sources: [Source.asset('./dist', { exclude: ['*.html'] })],
+                // Set the cache-control to the files, so it will add those as response headers when requesting them
+                // In this case, we want to cache all the scripts/assets files
                 cacheControl: [CacheControl.fromString('public,max-age=31536000,immutable')],
             },
             {
                 sources: [
-                    Source.asset('./dist', {
+                // Select all the files from dist folder that does have the HTML extension Source.asset('./dist', {
                         exclude: ['*', '!*.html'],
                         ignoreMode: IgnoreMode.GLOB,
                     }),
                 ],
+                // Set the cache-control to the files, so it will add those as response headers when requesting them
+                // In this case, we don't want to cache html files, so we make sure that every new version it will take the updated version of the website
                 cacheControl: [CacheControl.fromString('public,max-age=0,must-revalidate')],
             },
             {